 Q1.
-Are the organisations to which records and data (and responsible for it as Data Controller) being transferred to existing legal entities?
+Are the organisations to which records and data (and responsible for it as Data Controller) being transferred to registered with the ICO as a data controller?
+Check the register here

 Q2.
 Are the datasets included in the formal statements on transfer of assets between organisations?
 There may be issues on timing about this, but reference to the need to transfer datasets and records should be made in the formal statements with details clearly stated subsequently in related formal schedules.